Sai-Adharsh-Babu/Neural-Spike-Simulation-and-Bayesian-Decoding/README.md

 - Code and dataset prepared
 - Simulation and Bayesian decoding setup complete
 - Experimental runs and result analysis pending
 - Planned updates: performance testing, parameter tuning, and documentation of findings

+## License
+This project is licensed under the terms specified in the **[LICENSE](./LICENSE)** file.

 ## Notes
 This project is currently ongoing as part of a neuroscience research portfolio.